lakesite/ls-fibre/README.md

   ws.Proxy(cfg)
 ```

-To use, make sure your app has a bin folder layout matching the service name (in
+To use pages with templates, make sure your app has a bin folder layout
-this case, main) such as:
+matching the service name (in this case, main) such as:

 ```
 /